 5. Analyze access logs

 After the index feature is enabled, you can view the analysis of each indicator on the page where dashboards are generated by default.
-For how to use dashboards, see Dashboard.
+For how to use dashboards, see Create and delete a dashboard.

 - PV/UV statistics (pv_uv)

 Count the numbers of PVs and UVs in the last day.